CataractsSkip to the navigation

 Surgery for cataracts involves removing the clouded lens of the eye (the cataract).
 The lens can be replaced with an artificial lens called an intraocular lens implant (IOL).
 Or, if an IOL cannot be used for any reason, it will be left out and contact lenses or, in rare cases, eyeglasses can compensate for its absence.
 Most people will get an IOL during surgery.

 Before surgery, ask your doctor about what types of IOLs can go in your eye.
-Or, if you will not be getting an IOL, ask about the pros and cons of contact lenses or eyeglasses.
+Or, if you will not be getting an IOL, find out why, and ask about the pros and cons of contact lenses or eyeglasses.

 Options to help you see better after surgery